How to present Klarna in the checkout

 Use this layout when the checkout flow navigates directly to the next step after the customer selects a payment method—without a CTA button.

-When customers use Klarna’s boost features—such as On-Site Messaging, Klarna Express Checkout, or Sign in with Klarna—a session is created to maintain checkout continuity.
+When customers use Klarna’s boost features, such as On-Site Messaging, Klarna Express Checkout, or Sign in with Klarna, a session is created to maintain checkout continuity.
 This session connects all interactions with Klarna, retaining payment preferences and reducing friction at the checkout.

-The customer shopping journey will highly influence the instruction Klarna provides, for example, when a user is logged in and has already a configured payment source, Klarna will instruct to pre-select Klarna.
+The customer purchase journey will highly influence the instruction Klarna provides, for example, when a user is logged in through Sign in with Klarna and shown an intent to use Klarna, Klarna will instruct to pre-select Klarna for improved Conversion rate.
 This pre-selection needs to be respected whenever the Partner has shared an interoperability_token with the Acquiring Partner, which highlights that they want to optimize for the Klarna integration.

 Presentation InstructionUse casesDescription